sonali091023/90DaysOfDevOps/2026/day-51/day-51-pods.md

 ```

 This is a powerful trick — use it to quickly scaffold a manifest, then customize it.

+**Verify:** Save the dry-run output to a file and compare its structure with your nginx-pod.yaml.
+What fields are the same?
+What is different?

+---

 **Steps to follow:**